yapily/jose-database-field-demo/README.md

 # JOSE database field encryption demo

-Demo of the JOSE database field encryption.
+Demo for JOSE database field encryption using Docker compose.

 It is recommended the you read the three part series which will explain the purpose and background behind this initiative.
 From now on, it will be assumed that you are familiar with the articles and the focus for this repo will focus on walking through an example of how to run the various images created to implememt the database field encryption solution.